fatal1101/BPI-R4_Mediatek_OpenWrt-25.12_Kernel-6.12/README.md

 2. If you want to target a specific commit use the full commit hash e.g...
 OPENWRT_COMMIT="2acfd9f8ab12e4f353a0aa644d9adf89588b1f0f"

+3. Error Checks - All scripts and patches will be auto chacked with dos2unix and corrected if needed if they are not in the correct EOL format.

 ## Compile Environment Requirement

 - Minimum requirement: Ubuntu 22.04